ushertpain/DA_proj2_pizza_sales/README.md

 6. ***Presenting the results***

 ### Asking the question
+Here are some question I am interested with:
+1.
 ### Getting the data
 Check the [Dataset here.](https://www.kaggle.com/datasets/mysarahmadbhat/pizza-place-sales) In these steps, I will create some pivot tables and an interactive dashboard.
 This process is inspired by a YouTuber named Mo Chen.
 You can watch the video by clicking the image below.